-The user can change some of the assumptions shown in Exhibit 2-8 by editing the critical design assumptions sheet; others would require changes to the WBS cost database used by all the models.
+The user can change some of the assumptions shown in Exhibit 2-8 by editing the critical design assumptions sheet; others can be edited in the data extracted from WBS cost database.
 The final column of Exhibit 2-8 provides guidance on how to change each assumption.
 For example, the design of pumps for any treatment system is based on the peak flow requirements of the system, including a safety factor.
 As specified in Exhibit 2-8, the critical design assumptions sheet assumes a safety factor of 25 percent.
 A user could change this factor based on an actual pump performance curve.